DataDog/documentation/content/en/account_management/billing/profiler.md

 ### Case 1: Hosts with no Containers

-Using 5 hosts running 1 application being profiled in each host.
+Using five hosts running one application being profiled in each host.
 No containers.

 | Billable Unit  | Quantity   | Price                                                                                           | Formula       | Subtotal              |
 |----------------|------------|-------------------------------------------------------------------------------------------------|---------------|-----------------------|